Description

 OpenCVE Recommended Actions

-• Update the Export WP Page to Static HTML & PDF plugin to version 4.3.5 or later.
+• Update the Export WP Page to Static HTML & PDF plugin to the latest available version.

 • Restrict or disable the backup feature for roles that can trigger cookie injection until the vulnerability is patched.